netizer/relational_mapper/README.md

 * improve performance (right now a database call is made per each requested table, while in some cases only one call could be made).

+* consider posibility of result having a deeper structure (result might be array of :posts with :authors and :attachments but then each attachment can have data from :files included)

 ## License

 Copyright © 2016 Krzysztof Herod